Astrodynamic/SmartCalculator/README.md

 # SmartCalculator

 A Python Calculator Application utilizing C++ for calculations with Qt/QML interface.
+The program follows the MVVM or MVP pattern, adheres to Google Code Style, and separates business logic appropriately.

 ## Overview